 What do I need to bring?

-Just some clothes that are comfortable to move in and a bunch of worries that you’d like to shake loose during the session.
+Some clothes that are comfortable to move in, a yoga mat, a towel and a bunch of worries that you’d like to shake loose during the session.

 About your teacher